Machine-learning-and-complex-systems/NNCME/README.md

 # NNCME
-(c) 2022, Lab of Machine Learning and Complex Systems All rights reserved.
+(c) 2022, Lab of Machine Learning and Complex Systems.
+All rights reserved.

 A software package for the manuscript "Neural-network solutions to stochastic reaction networks" (https://arxiv.org/abs/2210.01169)

 NNCME stands for Neural Network Chemical Master Equation.

-A code package based on pytorch in Python with a documentation is provided.
+It is a software package in Python.
 This approach is applicable and adaptable to general stochastic reaction networks.

 --------------------------------------------------------------------------------------------------------------------------------------------